TalOrenshtein/TalOrenshtein.github.io/_pages/cv.md

 Programming languages
 ======
 * Java: I made various software using Java, learned it while both doing my Bargut certificate and as part of my academic studies.
-Specifically, I took 2 courses that was about Java, Introduction (grade:90) and Advanced (grade:87).
+Specifically, I took 2 courses that were about Java, Introduction and Advanced.
 One of the projects I made while taking the advanced course, that uses various programming concepts like advanced multi-threading and networking concepts, is presented in my portfolio.
-* PostgreSQL: One of the academic courses I chose to take was about PostgreSQL (grade 89).
+* PostgreSQL: One of the academic courses I chose to take was about PostgreSQL.
 I learned to use complex, nested queries to extract data as needed.
-* C++, Python and SQLite3: I learned C++ and Python while taking a course about defensive programming (grade:87) as part of my academic studies, I self taught both while using online resources, books and the official docs.
+* C++, Python and SQLite3: I learned C++ and Python while taking a course about defensive programming as part of my academic studies, I self taught both while using online resources, books and the official docs.
 As part of the course, I made a server-client project, I used C++ at the client side and Python and SQLite3 at the server side, while, learning SQLite3 on the fly while taking advantage of my PostgreSQL skills I already had.
 This project, that uses various concepts including defensive programming and networking concepts, is presented in my portfolio.

 Work experience
 ======